Get to know the good guys of the bacteria world

 Why human probiotics may not be the best for your dog

 Healthy intestinal flora varies in every species.
 The main reasons for such variances are diet, lifestyle and the anatomy of the digestive tract.
 This is one of the main reasons why human probiotics may not be optimal for dogs and why a canine-specific probiotic should be used.

 Why non-dairy probiotics may be better for dogs

 In nature, no species consumes any dairy past the weaning stage.
 Dogs may have the ability to digest milk, but from nature's point of view, milk is not a species-appropriate for adult dogs.
 Thus, non-dairy probiotics are much more suitable.

 Recent research confirmed that each probiotic strain has a specific role.
 For example, the species Lactobacillus plantarum inhibits the growth of pathogenic E. coli and improves the intestinal transit of food.

 Another probiotic strain I would like to mention is Lactobacillus fermentum, which has proven to be beneficial for cardiovascular health, the immune system function and the production of antioxidants.

-Instead, I would like to address the primary origin of allergies — the dysfunctional, overburdened and inefficient immune system itself.
-We need to focus on balancing the immune system and probiotic therapy should be a part of such treatment plan.
+Instead, I would like to address the primary origin of allergies — a dysfunctional, overburdened and inefficient immune system.
+We need to focus on balancing the immune system and probiotic therapy should be a part of the treatment plan.

 © Dr. Peter Dobias, DVM